Soilsaver Composter - A Good, Low Cost Compost Bin

 Probably the biggest problem with Soilsaver compost bin is when it comes time to turn the pile, doing so by unloading through the top door is somewhat inconvenient.
 This may not be a problem if you don't care to turn the pile, but your compost will take longer to "cook."
 One easy alternative is to simply pull the compost bin up and off, and just move the whole pile, or a much easier way is to use a compost turning tool or areator.

-In most cases when you begin composting, you will have more than one pile.
-So this method of moving the whole pile is stated as a disadvantage but actually, it's just a normal transition to the continuing process of composting.
+In most cases when you begin composting, you just have one pile.
+However will success comes the urge to have more compost so the method of moving the whole pile is stated as a disadvantage but actually, it's just a normal transition to the continuing process of composting.

 Some folks have problems with the lid not seating properly, but this generally seems to be the case primarily when the bottom is not seated on level ground, so when deciding where to place the composter, it's good to be sure to level it well.
 This can be done by placing a piece of plywood or forming a foundation with bricks and paving sand.